Rensvandeschoot/Tutorials/Blavaan/Blavaan-WAMBS--Jags-.md

 ##     Prior
 ##    dgamma(.5,.5)
 ```
+[/expand]

 ### 7. Do different specification of the variance priors influence the results?

 To understand how the prior on the residual variance impacts the posterior results, we compare the previous model with a model where different hyperparameters for the (Inverse) Gamma distribution are specified.
-To see what the priors in Blavaan are we can use the `dpriors()` command.
+To see what the priors in Blavaan are we can use the `dpriors(target = "jags")` command.

+[expand title="Results" trigclass="noarrow my_button" targclass="my_content" tag="button"]

 ```r
 dpriors(target = "jags")